mineadmin/doc-v3/docs/en/guide/start/fast-install.md

 First, download the code to your local machine by executing the following command. `YourProject` is the name of the new application directory.
 If not provided, it defaults to mineadmin.

+## Branch Introduction
+- `master` branch: The default main branch, the most commonly used branch
+- `master-department` branch: The department branch, includes additional features such as department management, position management, data permission settings, etc.

+Please choose different branches according to your needs to avoid unnecessary troubles in the future!!!

 ```sh [Download Code]
 git clone https://github.com/mineadmin/MineAdmin.git
 ```